dkandalov/limited-wip/README.md

  - enable/disable displaying timer in auto-revert widget.
    Sometimes it can be useful to see how much time is left till revert.
    In other cases, you might prefer not to see time left and just focus on making smallest change possible.

+This is not part of the workflow, but you can pause the timer by clicking on auto-revert widget in IDE toolbar.

 ## TCR mode (test && commit || revert)